Skip to content

 And, of course, their love of gold is unparalleled in the world of cryptids.

-Well, good luck with that one, because these little guys are notoriously hard to catch!
+Well, good luck with that one, because leprechauns are notoriously hard to catch!

-However, if you’re feeling lucky, you can try leaving out a pot of gold or a rainbow-colored treat, and maybe, just maybe, a leprechaun might take pity on you and grant you his friendship.
+But if you’re feeling lucky, you can try leaving out a pot of gold or a rainbow-colored treat and maybe, just maybe, a leprechaun might take pity on you and grant you his friendship.

 But, as with any interaction with mythical creatures, there are some safety tips to keep in mind.